rbozal1/HW03-JavaScript-Password-Generator/README.md

 ## Acceptance Criteria
 A prompt displays and requests from the user to input a password length after clicking the generate button.The length of the password should be a between 8 and 128 characters in order to be valid.

-Next the user must confirm different characters that will be included in their generated password such as confirmlower case,confirm uppercase, confirm numeric characters and confirm Special Characters.
-The password must include one parameter to be valid.
+Next the user must confirm different characters that will be included in their generated password such as lowercase,uppercase, numeric  and confirm Special Characters.
+The password must include at least one of those parameters to be valid.

-A function will run and generate a random password based on the selected criteria.
+A function will generate a random password based on the user's selected criteria and display it on the page.

 ## Site Link: